irfanarslann/irfanarslann/README.md

 ### Hi there 👋,  I Am Irfan Arslan!
 #### Fullstack Developer
 I'm Irfan from Turkey , and I do Design Web Sites and Fullstack Development.
-I really enjoy learning languages and frameworks like React and Vue.js , as well as work in Java.
+I really enjoy learning languages and frameworks like React and Vue.js , as well as work in C# .Net Core .
 I also enjoy SQL.

-Skills:  ⚛ React  💻 HTML, CSS, JS  💥 Java , Node.JS
+Skills:  ⚛ React  💻 HTML, CSS, JS  💥 C# .Net  , Node.JS

-- 🔭 I’m currently working on React
+- 🔭 I’m currently working on React and .Net Core
 - 😄 Pronouns: He/His
 - 📫 How to reach me: